Logging

 unknown-error

-Successful and failed database connection attempts (if a database is uses)
+Successful and failed database connection attempts (if a database is used)

 database-connect-init